moethu/webg3n/README.md

 ## How it works

 g3nserverside consists of a GO webserver handling sockets to one G3N rendering instance per connection.
 The G3N application is constantly streaming images (jpeg) and listens for navigation events and commands from the client.
+The server supports multiple clients at the same time.
+For each client it will open one socket and spin off a separate 3D engine for rendering.
 The G3N application is reading [GLTF models](https://github.com/KhronosGroup/glTF), the example model is taken from [here](https://github.com/KhronosGroup/glTF-Sample-Models)

 ## Why Server Side Rendering